digitalme-my/NXLAuth-iOS/README.md

 ## Try

 Want to try out NXLAuth?
-Just [CLICK HERE](https://github.com/nexlife/NXLAuth-iOS-example) to try out our Demo App
+Just click [HERE](https://github.com/nexlife/NXLAuth-iOS-example) to try out our Demo App

 Follow the instructions in [the Demo app README.md](https://github.com/nexlife/NXLAuth-iOS-example) to configure with your own OAuth client (you need to update 3 configuration points with your